willloughlin-waywardatlas/JSSlider/README.md

 # JS slider example page

 The slider will automatically advance a slide every 5 seconds unless the user manually interacts with the slide control buttons.
 Slide control buttons are hidden until mouseover.
 Slide controls are locked during transition for stability purposes.
+Slide content can be moused over and clicked to view larger version in lightbox.

 ## Parameter adjustment through data
 The following can be passed as a data-set to the Slider element.